Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 In the frequency domain, we want to preserve the magnitudes of the frequency bins, while replacing the phases with random values.
-Currently, FScape does not have a dedicated data type for complex signals, so it represents complex signals as ordinary sequences of floating-point numbers where real and imaginary parts of the complex numbers are interleaved.
+Currently, FScape does not have a dedicated data type for complex signals, so it represents complex signals as ordinary sequences of floating-point numbers where real and imaginary parts of the complex numbers are _interleaved_.
 Always two subsequent "real" values thus represent actually one complex value.
 To help with this situation, we can activate pseudo complex number operations by writing `.complex`.
 In this case, `.complex.mag` takes the input signal, treats it as if it was complex, grouping always pairs of values as real/imaginary components, then calculating the magnitudes of these values